urbanwildlifeinstitute/UWIN_tutorials/tutorials/week8_Multi.Species_Occupancy/multi.species_occ.md

                          stationCol           = "Site", # site column
                          speciesCol           = "Species", # species column
                          recordDateTimeCol    = "Date.Time", # date and time column.
 There is a chance that you will get an error because of this argument.
 Your csv may revert your date and time to a format that this command does not agree with.
-However, you can fix this by opening your dataset in excel and formatting the Date.Time column so that it is in yyyy-mm-dd hh:mm:ss format. species              = "Puma", # species of interest occasionLength       = 7, # repeat sampling occasion duration day1                 = "station", # when is the first day of sampling? 'station' means that the first day of sampling at a site is the begin date of that site. datesAsOccasionNames = FALSE, # Not needed
+However, you can fix this by opening your dataset in excel and formatting the Date.Time column so that it is in yyyy-mm-dd hh:mm:ss format. species              = "Deer", # species of interest occasionLength       = 7, # repeat sampling occasion duration day1                 = "station", # when is the first day of sampling? 'station' means that the first day of sampling at a site is the begin date of that site. datesAsOccasionNames = FALSE, # Not needed